Variable Conversion and Degree Reduction

 IshikawaKZFD (Default)

-For each higher-order term of the polynomial, an auxiliary variable is issued and the higher-order term is converted to a quadratic polynomial so that the value does not change when the auxiliary variable takes the optimal value.
-Specifically, the following conversions are performed for third-order or higher terms \(k q_1 q_2 \cdots q_n\).
+For each higher-order term of the polynomial, an auxiliary variable is issued and the degree of a higher-order term is reduced so that the value does not change when the auxiliary variable takes the optimal value.

 • If the coefficient \(k\) of the term is negative, an auxiliary variable \(x\) is issued and the term \(k q_1 q_2 \cdots q_n\) is converted to: